Logo

 Below are concise answers to common community queries.

-After years of assertions, Craig Wright still lacks court recognition as the author of the 2008 whitepaper: a London High Court case ran several weeks, and Judge Mellor ruled the evidence insufficient.
-The COPA action sought clarity; the verdict left the real identity unresolved.
+After years of claims, Craig Wright still has not been universally recognized by courts as the author of the 2008 whitepaper.
+In a London High Court case that ran for several weeks, Judge Mellor concluded that the evidence was insufficient.
+The COPA action aimed to clarify the issue, but the outcome still left the original identity unresolved.

-Regarding a 2014 media rumor, the person named Dorian strongly refuted any link to BTC’s creation.
-Although he worked as an engineer and did some programming, he has no background in cryptography or peer‑to‑peer systems; he said he first heard about bitcoin from his son after a reporter called.
+Regarding a 2014 media rumor, the person named Dorian publicly denied any connection to BTC’s creation.
+Although he reportedly worked as an engineer and did some programming, he has said he does not have a background in cryptography or peer‑to‑peer systems; he also stated that his first exposure to bitcoin came from his son after a reporter contacted him.

 Is the pseudonymous author still alive?
 There is no definitive confirmation either way.
-Because the creator has never been identified, verifying life status is impossible.
-Rumors surface periodically; for instance, in late 2024 investor Mike Novogratz suggested Satoshi might have died.
-One early pioneer often mentioned in this context, Hal Finney, passed away in 2014 at age 58.
+Because the creator has never been identified, verifying life status is not possible, and rumors appear periodically.
+For example, in late 2024, investor Mike Novogratz suggested Satoshi might have died.
+In this context, Hal Finney—an early pioneer frequently mentioned in discussions—passed away in 2014 at age 58.

 avatar